-3.2 Capital risk management
+3.2 Capital management

-Pursuant to the Lithuanian Law on Companies the authorised share capital of a public company must be not less than LTL 100,000 and the shareholders' equity should not be lower than 50 per cent of the company's registered share capital.
-As at 31 December 2007 and 31 December 2006, the Company complied with these requirements.
+Pursuant to the Lithuanian Law on Companies the authorized share capital of a public company must be not less than LTL 100,000 and the shareholders' equity should not be lower than 50 per cent of the company's registered share capital.
+As at 31 December 2008 and 31 December 2007, the Company complied with these requirements.

-Fair value estimation
+3.3 Fair value estimation